Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 bosh deploy zookeeper-release/manifests/zookeeper.yml
 ```

-If AWS deletes one of your VMs, heal your cluster by receating a new VM, reattach the persistent disk, remount it, and restart all the processes to join the ZooKeeper node into the cluster:
+If AWS deletes one of your VMs, heal your cluster by recreating a new VM, reattach the persistent disk, remount it, and restart all the processes to join the ZooKeeper node into the cluster:

 ```
 # do nothing, this resurrection will happen automatically